 D4Science integration work has also started with porting of two selected use cases to the EGI Federated Cloud.
 These use cases would allow exploiting EGI resources from the gCube and D4Science platforms.
 An initial pilot is planned to be finished by the end of July.

-The integration of new technical solutions and e-Infrastructures requires well defined framework that defines the interaction points and services provided by the EGI federation and how these can be used to federate with new community platforms.
+The integration of new technical solutions and e-Infrastructures requires a well defined framework that defines the interaction points and services provided by the EGI federation and how these can be used to federate with new community platforms.
 A document developing these concepts is being produced in order to facilitate the collaboration with new partners.

 In order to track the different integration activities with the EGI Federated Cloud, a new queue in the EGI Request Tracking (RT) system was created.
 The queue, named “fedcloud-integration”, collects for each of the collaboration the contact points and its status following the same phases as the ones defined in the workflow of the Federated Cloud support use cases that capture the process from the pre-assessment to complete integration in the production infrastructure.
 The following use cases and progress have been captured in this period: